 Below are step-by-step instructions on how to make egg fried rice:

-- Heat vegetable oil in a large pan or wok.
-If you are using a wok, allow the oil to smoke and if using a normal pan, skip smoking the oil.
-Pour in beaten eggs.
-Quickly stir-fry the eggs so they take shape.
+- Heat the pan and cook the eggs: Heat 1 tablespoon (15 ml) vegetable oil in a large pan or non-stick wok over medium-high heat.
+If using a steel wok, allow the oil to smoke slightly; if using a regular pan, skip this step.
+Add the beaten eggs and quickly stir-fry until just set but still soft and moist.

 Pairing Suggestions

-- protein dishes like Mongolian Chicken, Orange Chicken, Mongolian Beef, Honey Walnut Shrimp, Bang Bang Shrimp, Gochujang Chicken, Soy Garlic Tofu, Chinese Braised Tofu and more!
+- Protein Dishes: Mongolian Chicken, Black Pepper Beef, Honey Walnut Shrimp, Bang Bang Shrimp, Egg Foo Young, or Soy Garlic Tofu.

 FAQ